25 Tips and Tricks to Negotiate Travel Nursing Pay and Contracts

-Travel nurses often inquire about how best to negotiate travel nursing pay and contracts.
-This is understandable given that travel nurses must engage the negotiating process much more often than the average professional.
-In this article, we’ll provide 23 tips and tricks to help you negotiate travel nursing pay and contracts like a pro!
+Given that travel nursing contracts are short term, travel nurses must negotiate their pay much more often than the average professional.
+In this article, we’ll provide 25 tips and tricks to help you negotiate travel nursing pay and contracts like a pro!

 1. Why Should Travel Nurses Negotiate?